B-Rank: A top N Recommendation Algorithm: DISCUSSION

-\section{Discussion}
+{\bf Many vote manipulation:} the generalization of single vote manipulations is straightforward, since a many vote update is represented by a combination of single vote updates.

+\section{DISCUSSION}

 Results show significant performance improvement in all experiments.
-B-Rank is able to perform well on complementary datasets.
+B-Rank is able to perform well on complementary data sets.
 However, like every experiment with recommender systems, results are always 'bound' on used data sets.
 There is no guaranty to obtain similar results for different data.

-The best improvement, compared to ZLZ II, is achieved for inter list diversity.
+The best improvement, compared to ZLZ-II, is achieved for inter list diversity.
 This result highlights the fact, that B-Rank can cope with users personality.
 From real world experiments we know, that higher diversity is positive correlated to user satisfaction in general \cite{NeRiKo06}.
 However, user satisfaction is hard to measure in off-line experiments and user feedback is needed to draw robust conclusions.

-An extension to the ZLZ II algorithm was proposed by \cite{LiZh09}, where the authors reached a comparable performance for diversity like B-Rank in the movielens dataset.
+An extension to the ZLZ-II algorithm was proposed by \cite{LiZh09}, where the authors reached a comparable performance for diversity like B-Rank in the movielens dataset.
 Their method includes a tuning parameter $\lambda$.
 B-Rank in contrast is parameter free and therefore easier to implement and maintain.

 Extensions to B-Rank may increase improvements again.
 One extension to the presented basic B-Rank algorithm is a non constant weight matrix $W$.
 This will be discussed in a follow up paper.
 Another extension is to take into account $n$-step propagation (indirect connections between two objects $\alpha$ and $\beta$).
 Tests for different $n>1$ significantly dropped recall, precision and inter list diversity performance as well.
 One explanation for this behavior is a propagation reinforcement of popular items.